 Conclusion

 In this PostgreSQL tutorial, you learned how to use the PostgreSQL TO_CHAR() function to format the date.
-Also, you learned how to use the TO_CHAR() function with a SELECT statement to format the date and how to use it on the column of type date.
-Finally, you learned how to format the date value in the INSERT statement to insert meaningful information in the table.
+Additionally, you learned how to use the TO_CHAR() function with a SELECT statement to format dates and how to apply it to a column of type date.
+Finally, you learned how to format the date value in the INSERT statement to insert meaningful information into the table.

 You may also read: